 Redistribute weight to remove pressure and prevent tissue injury.
 Provide for comfort.

-Patients with pre-existing conditions, such as diabetes, will be at greater risk of developing pressure ulcers, but may have decreased sensation.
+Patients with pre-existing conditions, such as diabetes, will be at greater risk of developing pressure injuries, but may have decreased sensation.
 Assess sensation to know if patient will be able to feel pain or discomfort before a pressure injury occurs.

 Incontinence increases risk of skin breakdown and risk of pressure injury.
 Protective devices such as diapers and incontinence pads/liners withhold moisture which can speed up breakdown.